To understand Bitrise in depth, there are a few key concepts that must be kept in mind. These are immutable and crucial to the way we do things.

-Every step input, step output, secret environment variable, app environment variable and workflow environment variable (basically every input and variable in your build config) is an environment variable.
+Every input and variable in your build configuration is an environment variable.
+For example:

-There's nothing special about how Bitrise handles environment variables, these are regular environment variable, with the same rules and restrictions as any other environment variable.
+There’s nothing special about how Bitrise handles environment variables.
+These are all regular environment variables, with the same rules and restrictions as any other environment variable.

 Environment Variables can only hold